 What if you aren't the spouse who gets to claim your child as a dependent and, therefore, potentially receive a Child Tax Credit?
 You can still get the credit you're due.
 Namely, a Child and Dependent Care Tax Credit as long as you meet certain criteria.

 To qualify, your child needs to have been younger than 13 during the tax year, and you need to have paid someone else to take care of your child so you could work or go to school full-time.
 The Child and Dependent Care Tax Credit also may apply if you needed childcare to conduct a job search or if you have a dependent of any age with a physical or mental disability.

 The amount of Child and Dependent Care Tax Credit you receive is based on the number of children you have and the cost of childcare.
 The tax credit could be up to $3,000 for one child or $6,000 for two or more children, so it pays to investigate the possibilities [source: IRS].

 If you've entered into a separation from your spouse, odds are the term "alimony" has been bantered around.
-Alimony is money paid to a spouse (or former spouse) and, like most financial aspects of relationship dissolution, has tax consequences.
-In short, alimony is a tax-deductible expense if you pay it and can be taxed as income if you receive it.
+Alimony is money paid to a spouse (or former spouse.
+It used to be that if you were paying alimony, it was a given that you could deduct it from your taxes, while your ex-spouse had to report it as income.